 It helped to expand the world and it even tricked you into thinking there ever was a reason to care about characters like Tien.

-But One Piece anime filler is genuinely some of the worst trash that's ever been animated and they interweave it into major plot points.
+But One Piece anime filler is genuinely trash and they interweave it into major plot points.
 So, I don't know, maybe Akira Toriyama's simple storytelling lends itself to expansion, whereas One Piece is already so expansive?

 We open the arc with the Going Merry falling out of the sky and landing right in the middle of this super high security stronghold.
 I enjoyed how we got to see this from the Marine's point of view, something that we rarely get to see, if ever.
 We see them investigate the ship and they're puzzled as to where everyone disappeared.